 - Whisk it well.

-- Allow it to bloom for a 5 minute.
+- Set it aside to bloom for 4-5 minutes.

 ASSEMBLING THE MOUSSE